-Table 83: Eligible own funds as at the reporting date
+Table 82: Eligible own funds at the reporting date

-As at 31 December 2020, there was no limitation of the eligibility of own fund items to cover the Group's solvency capital requirements. €805 million of basic own funds (2019: €657 million) was not used to cover the minimum capital requirement as a result of the limitation.
+As at 31 December 2022, there was no limitation of the eligibility of own fund items to cover the Group's solvency capital requirements.
+With respect to the minimum capital requirement, €641 million of the basic own funds (2021: €711 million) was not used to cover the minimum capital requirement as a result of the limitation.